Analysts Recommendation on Limelight Networks (LLNW)

-Limelight Networks (NASDAQ:LLNW) shares traded down -1.4% during most recent session.
-Wall Street analysts covering the stock are projecting that the stock will reach $6.13 within the next 52-weeks.
-The mean target projections are based on 4 opinions.
+Limelight Networks (NASDAQ:LLNW) shares traded up 3.99% during most recent session.
+Wall Street analysts covering the stock are projecting that the stock will reach $6.2 within the next 52-weeks.
+The mean target projections are based on 5 opinions.
 Since analyst price targets calculations are subjective, there often can be wide range of targets from various analysts.

 Outperform is an analyst recommendation which means that a stock is expected to do slightly better than the market return.
 Outperform is also known as “moderate-buy” or “over-weight” or “accumulate”.
 Whereas Underperform can also be taken in with “moderate sell” or “under-weight” or “weak-hold”.